malcprentice/malcprentice.github.io/Project-StudySkillsReview.md

     * Post-its on your bedroom wall
     * Whiteboard on your bedroom wall
     * Calendar apps with reminders
-    * Email (email yourself everything e.g. "buy bread") and try to empty your inbox
+    * Email yourself a task, try to empty your inbox
+* Ask your partner
+    * What is your time management system?
     * Is it working?
 (Or are you doing homework, stressed, at 4am)

 ## Stay Motivated
 * Above, you learned to make a plan and manage time.